Harvey Lembeck: 1940s and 1950s

 Two weeks after graduation, Lembeck won the role of Sam Insigna in Mister Roberts, which he played on Broadway for nearly three years.

 Lembeck made three films for 20th Century Fox: You're in the Navy Now, Fourteen Hours, and The Frogmen, all released in the first half of 1951.
 He went back to Broadway as Sgt.
 Harry Shapiro in Stalag 17, subsequently playing the same role in the film version directed by Billy Wilder, earning the Theater Owners of America's Laurel Award for outstanding comedy performance and best possibility for stardom.
 From 1952 to 1954 Lembeck also made nine other films, mostly playing military stereotypes.
 However, the role of Harry Shapiro as portrayed by Lembeck was significant, as it demonstrated the resiliency of the average American under the extreme duress as a prisoner of war during WWII.

 In 1954, he returned to Broadway, appearing in the play Wedding Breakfast.
 That same year, he appeared with Skip Homeier in the episode "Eye for an Eye" of the NBC legal drama Justice, based on case studies of the Legal Aid Society of New York.
-His stint with Phil Silvers' popular Sergeant Bilko series began in 1955.
+His stint with Phil Silvers's popular Sergeant Bilko series began in 1955.
 Lembeck played Bilko's sidekick, Corporal Rocco Barbella.
 The show ran for four years.

 Lembeck also performed onstage in 1955 in the musical revue Phoenix '55, played Luther Billis in the 1957 production of South Pacific and from 1959 to 1961 was the standby for the role of Fiorello LaGuardia in the musical Fiorello!.